Chapter Thirty Three

 Zi smiles politely, “Nishiko finds it challenging, and insists I use every trick, she instructs, I obey.”

 Zi loves to play subservient to Nikko, she isn’t really, she’s more than capable, but they like the roles they’ve adopted.
 Zi waits on her, if not hand and foot, at least hand.
-It took Nikko time to adjust, she’s independent.
+It took independent Nikko time to adjust.
 Zi taught her that there is an art to both sides, when Nikko understood she was, paradoxically, serving Zi by being served, she accepted it.

 Since Amaya showed Zi how Nikko should use makeup, Zi keeps her looking like a Japanese model, and now, she seldom goes out sans blush, eyeliner, shadow and lipstick.